FLGX06/gmod-selfdriving/README.md

 ![Example (gm_buildnrace)](image2.png)

 ## Inputs
-**Make sure output distance, output velocity, output entity+entid is enabled in the ranger spawn menu** **Also set the ranger distance to 8192 by typing it in there** **Don't forget to configure the braking time from 1000 gm/s to 0** `BrakingTime = 1 * (Speed / 1000)`
+* **Make sure output distance, output velocity, output entity+entid is enabled in the ranger spawn menu**
+* **Also set the ranger distance to 8192 by typing it in there**

+### Don't forget to configure the braking time from 1000 gm/s to 0
+`BrakingTime = 1 * (Speed / 1000)`
-By default it is configured that it takes 1 second from 1000 gm/s to 0
+By default it is configured that it takes 1 second from 1000 gm/s to 0.
+With the vehicle and braking time I use for testing in case of emergency braking it leaves 5 gmod units in front from the obstacle, which is amazing.

 ### Rangers
 * Front - facing forward